nickoneill/thatthinginswift/content/basic-table-view-app-video-swift.md

 ---
 Here's an hour-long livecoding video we did last week to make a basic table view app that downloads and parses JSON and builds a set of dynamic, expanding table view cells.
 Lots of helfup tips and tricks for working with Xcode and Swift are sprinkled throughout.
 The resulting code is available [on Github](https://github.com/nickoneill/colorbox).

 Want to be notified when livecoding is coming up?
-Follow [That Thing in Swift on Twitter](https://twitter.com/objctoswift).
+Follow [@nickoneill on Twitter](https://twitter.com/nickoneill).

 {{< youtube E0YKylaqrQs >}}